dev-west/scr-obsidian-html/README.md

 Note--resources referenced by the `![[ ]]` syntax should be in a folder below the .md that references it.
 If it's not found there, the script will move then to the base folder and begin crawling folders there looking for a file of the same name.
 There is an option in the script for another default resource location.

+# Future
+I'd like that the output be rendered into the same folder structure as the source, but this will require either addressing obsidian-html's output a href links after the fact, or modifying the source py code.
+Will be investigated in future.